SQL injection: Conditional responses

-Second order SQL injection
+Second-order SQL injection

-Second order SQL injection occurs when submitted values contain malicious commands that are stored rather than executed immediately.
-In some cases, the application may correctly encode an SQL statement and store it as valid SQL.
-Then, another part of that application without controls to protect against SQL injection might execute that stored SQL statement.
+Second-order SQL injection occurs when an application only guards its SQL against immediate user input, but has a less strict policy when dealing with data already stored in the system.
+Therefore, although such application would manage to safely process the user input and store it without issue, it would store the malicious SQL statement as well.
+Then, when another part of that application would use that data in a query that isn't protected from SQL injection, this malicious statement might get executed.
 This attack requires more knowledge of how submitted values are later used.
 Automated web application security scanners would not easily detect this type of SQL injection and may need to be manually instructed where to check for evidence that it is being attempted.

-Mitigation

-An SQL injection is a well known attack and easily prevented by simple measures.
-After an apparent SQL injection attack on TalkTalk in 2015, the BBC reported that security experts were stunned that such a large company would be vulnerable to it.